 - The entire point of QI.
 If you're not prepared to show off your bucketloads of useless knowledge...
 You're on the wrong show.

 - Abed from Community, who views the world through the lens of tropes and is proud of it.
-Much of ex-quarter back Troy's arch is coming to realize his own geekiness, and eventually show pride in it, too.
+Much of ex-quarterback Troy's arc is coming to realize his own geekiness, and eventually show pride in it too.

 - Five Iron Frenzy loved this trope: "Suckerpunch," "You Can't Handle This," "Wizard Needs Food Badly," and much of "At Least I'm Not Like All Those Other Old Guys."

-- Canadian electropo singer Lights.
+- Canadian electropop singer Lights.
 She's an avid gamer as well as a fan of comic books and other nerd culture, and it really shows in some of her music videos.
 It's also worth mentioning that her song "Lions!" was inspired by one of her favorite computer games, World of Warcraft.
+She once joked that her middle name was Two-Handed Weapons, Lights Two-HandedWeapons Poxleitner

 - Rapper ZeaLous1 in his songs Level Up and Headshot.